Summary of instruments

 "Asia & Pacific Rim" includes eastern and southern Asia plus Australia

-and all intervening island countries.
+and all intervening or nearby island countries.

 Russia is included with Europe, and the Middle East is included with Africa.